Towards declarative comparabilities: application to functional dependencies: Application to functional dependencies

-Thus, given a functional dependency $X \imp A$, checking all realities to answer any of these problems is impossible in polynomial time.
+It follows that the problems of deciding whether $X \imp A$ is possible or certain cannot be solved in polynomial time with a brute force algorithm testing all the existing realities.

-\subsection{Certain functional dependencies}
+\subsubsection{Certain functional dependencies}

-Now we investigate the problems related to certain functional dependencies.
-Note that thanks to \autoref{4:prop:fd-eqv-l-lr} we can use equivalently $r \models X \imp A$ and $\Lt_r \models X \imp A$.
-To do so we characterize certainty of a FD using the structure of $\Lt_r$.
-The main idea is to guarantee that if the interpretation of an element of $\Lt_r$ can contain $X$, then we force it to contain $A$ no matter the reality we choose.
-For the recall, $\coPm(\Lt_A)$ (resp. $\Pm(\Lt_A)$) denotes the set of co-prime (resp. prime) elements of the truth lattice $\Lt_A$, for any $A \in \U$.
+Now, we investigate the problems related to certain functional dependencies.
+Note that thanks to Proposition \ref{prop:sat-fd-reality-2} we can use equivalently $r \models X \imp A$ and $\Lt_r \models X \imp A$.
+To do so, we characterize certainty of a FD using the structure of $\Lt_r$.
+As a reminder, $\coPm(\Lt_A)$ (resp.~ $\Pm(\Lt_A)$) denotes the set of co-prime (resp.~ prime) elements of the abstract lattice $\Lt_A$, for any $A \in \U$.

-\begin{lemma} Let $r$ be a relation over $\C_{\U}$ and $X \imp A$ a functional dependency.
+\begin{lemma} Let $r$ be a relation over $\C_{\U}$, and $X \imp A$ a functional dependency.
 Then: \begin{enumerate} \item $X \imp A$ is certain if and only if for any $x \in \Lt_r$, either $x[A] = 1_A$ or there exists $B \in X$ such that $x[B] = 0_B$. \item $X \imp A$ is strongly certain if and only if for any $x \in \Lt_r$ either $x[A] \geq_A \Jn \coPm(\Lt_A)$ or there exists $B \in X$ such that $x[B] \ngeq_B c$ for any $c \in \coPm(\Lt_B)$. \end{enumerate} \end{lemma}